AIRI-Institute/LLM-Microscope/README.md

 # LLM-Microscope

-This repository contains the official implementation of the code for papers "LLM-Microscope: A Toolkit for Quantifying and Visualizing
-Language Model Internals" and "[Your Transformer is Secretly Linear](https://arxiv.org/abs/2405.12250)".
+This repository contains the official implementation of the code for papers "Unveiling Contextual Memory in LLMs: A Toolkit for Quantifying and Visualizing Language Model Internals" and "[Your Transformer is Secretly Linear](https://arxiv.org/abs/2405.12250)".

 ![Linearity Profiles](linearity_profiles.png)